 Physicists at UEA are engaged in broad range of high-level research.
 Importantly, the creativity, resourcefulness and authority fostered by first class research feeds directly into the quality of our teaching at all levels.
 All of our taught programmes include the opportunity to carry out a major research project, which is usually undertaken in one of our research themes.

 - Astrophysics, Planetary Systems and The Environment

-Our prestigious School of Environmental Sciences (rated 1st in the UK for research impact) produces leading work in geophysics, meteorology and volcanology, while our School of Chemistry (rated 4th in the UK for research quality) is working on fundamental topics in chemical physics and ultrafast laser spectroscopy.
+An important aspect of physics research at UEA is a collaborative spirit that has led to strong interactions not only across the three principal themes, but also with the Schools of Environmental Sciences, Chemistry, and Mathematics.
+Our prestigious School of Environmental Sciences (rated 1st in the UK for research impact) produces leading work in geophysics, meteorology and volcanology, while our School of Chemistry (rated 4th in the UK for research quality) is working on fundamental topics in physical chemistry and ultrafast laser spectroscopy.

 We also conduct applied research in the School of Mathematics (7th in the UK for research quality), largely in nonlinear physics and fluid mechanics, alongside theoretical work in quantum physics.

 We welcome enquiries from prospective PhD students, postdocs and fellows.
 Postgraduate students form an integral part of our research community and we aim to provide a supportive and vibrant research environment in which they can develop and hone their research skills.